cognitedata/units-catalog/README.md

 1. Ensure that all tests pass
 2. Provide meaningful descriptions in your Pull Requests that explain:
+   - Summary of the changes introduced in the pull request
    - The rationale behind the changes/contributions
    - Which customers/use cases this change addresses
 3. When adding new units, prefer using QUDT units when available.
 Other standards or publications may be used when a suitable QUDT entry does not exist.